g4tsn/install-mmdvm-sh/INSTALL.md

 login again via ssh this time as root and the password you set

+Some versions of the pi have BlueTooth and this can conflict with the uart port the modem uses

+Go the the /boot folder and edit the cmdline.txt file

+Remove console=serial0,115200

+save

+Next again in the /boot folder edit config.txt and add the following to the end of the file

+enable_uart=1
+dtoverlay=pi3-disable-bt

+reboot

+Login again as root and issue the following commands systemctl disable serial-getty@ttyAMA0.service sudo systemctl disable hciuart

+again reboot

 Now the install part of the MMDVM software